top of page

 PLEASE NOTE: Our community service program is completely separate from our volunteer program.
 If you are needing to complete community service hours, please call us at 563.239.9227 or email volunteer@dbqhumane.org.

-• Shelter Crew - New Volunteers complete 3 ‘Shelter Crew’ hours before becoming eligible to socialize animals.
+• Shelter Crew - All new volunteers start as Shelter Crew.
 Shelter Crew volunteers assist our team with general building care and maintenance, kennel care, and ensuring healthy conditions for our animals.
+Volunteers must complete a minimum of 3 ‘Shelter Crew’ hours before becoming eligible to complete our training to socialize animals.

 • Trained Handler - Once 3 'Shelter Crew' hours have been completed, volunteers become eligible for additional handling training.
 The handler certification will allow volunteers to begin their service as Trained Handlers, giving adoptable animals individualized attention while out on a walk, in a visitation room, or outside in the play yard.
 Additional training sessions for bathing/grooming, morning walk crew, and photography are also available.

 • Foster - Assist in the rehabilitation of an animal by providing a clean, safe, and loving environment in order to prepare them for adoption.
+The DRHS has a needs-based foster program.
+If you are interested in fostering for the DRHS, click here!

-• Community Adoption/Information Event - Raise awareness of the DRHS and its services while helping our adoptable animals find a forever home.
+• Community Adoption/Information Event - Raise awareness of the DRHS and its services while helping our adoptable animals find a forever home!

 bottom of page